manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 ### Ternary Operator

-Using the conditions that we have just seen, are often used to deal with relatively big changes in a component.
+The conditions that we have just seen are often used to deal with relatively big changes in a component.
 In many situations, we only want to differentiate between minor differences, for example setting a CSS class if a certain state is set.
 The ternary operator helps us to do just that.
 Let's refresh our knowledge.
 A ternary operator takes the following form: `condition ? met : not met`.
 For example: `isLoggedIn ? ' Logout' : ' Login';`

 That's our first example for a ternary operator in JSX!
 It can be used within props but also in conditions to differentiate between different forms of output to render based on conditions.
 To make the example more concrete, we could use the info from above to include it in a button: